brendonpomeroy/japanese-learning/README.md

 # Japanese Learning Site

-A modern, interactive web application for learning Japanese hiragana characters and essential phrases.
+A modern, interactive web application for learning Japanese hiragana characters, essential phrases, and vocabulary through emoji recognition.
 Built with React, Vite, and Tailwind CSS with comprehensive progress tracking and gamification features.

+> **⚡ Vibe Coded Disclaimer**: This app was built with an experimental "vibe coding" approach, prioritizing rapid development and creative solutions.
+While fully functional, you may encounter some quirky implementations and unconventional patterns.
+Consider it a delightful blend of pragmatic engineering and creative chaos! 🎨

 ## Features